dejlek/itl/README.md

 - **fixed** - Represents a fixed-point number.
 A fixed has a base, the total number of digits, and a scale that indicates the number of digits after the decimal point.
-- **rune** - Represents a glyph in a written language.
-A rune has an optional encoding.
-- **bitset** - Represents a finite set of zero-sized objects.
-A bitset has a size indicating the number of bits required to represent the universe and a set of named elements which must be unsigned integers.
-  The name and value for each element should be unique.
-The universal is the union of values which may be computed using bit-wise OR.
-A bitset value should be a subset of the universe and may be checked using bit-wise AND against the universe.
-- **enum** - Represents a set of disjoint values.
-An enum has a type that describes the representation of the enum and a set of named values.
-  Each value must correspond to the type of the enum.
-The names and values should be unique.
 - **sequence** - Represents a homogenous sequence of values of a given type.
 A sequence has has either:
   1. No size or capacity indicating a dynamic size.